Quantum X bio

 accurate 3D bioprinter

-Quantum X bio is an exceptionally capable, versatile bioprinter with highest resolution.
+The Quantum X bio is an exceptionally capable, versatile bioprinter with the highest resolution available.
 Powered by Two-Photon Polymerization (2PP) and grounded in engineering excellence, the proprietary technology is customized and reimagined through the eyes of a biologist.

-The direct laser writing based 3D bioprinter offers essential features such as precise temperature control, sterile environment and functionalized biomaterials that unlock a new level of bioprinting and effectively accelerate innovation in key applications such as tissue engineering, cell biology and the full range of biomedical applications.
-Quantum X bio thus represents the power of bioconvergence.
+The light-based 3D bioprinter offers essential features such as precise temperature and humidity control, HEPA-filtered airflow and an optional connection for pre-mixed air/CO2.
+A variety of functionalized biomaterials can be used to unlock a new level of bioprinting and effectively accelerate innovation in tissue engineering, microbiology, materials engineering and biomedical devices.

 Advanced biomedical applications

-Print virtually any 3D design with unmatched precision and speed, optimize your research with rapid design iteration cycles, and benefit from a wide range of biomaterials, bioinks and biocompatible resins.
-Even filigree and complex 3D structures can be placed intuitively and with highest precision into microfluidic channels or wells by touch screen tapping.
+Print virtually any 3D design with unmatched precision and speed, streamline your research, and benefit from a wide range of biocompatible acrylates, biomaterials, and bioresins available from Nanoscribe and our partners Advanced BioMatrix, CELLINK and BIO INX.
+Even organic and complex 3D structures can be precisely printed into microfluidic channels with just a touch screen tap.

-This makes Quantum X bio the optimal two-photon lithography tool for creating advanced microenvironments for tissue engineering, custom scaffolds for cell studies, and many other innovative biomedical applications where precision, speed, material diversity, and sterility matter.
+This makes Quantum X bio the optimal two-photon lithography tool for creating physiologically relevant microenvironments for tissue engineering, custom scaffolds for cell studies, and many other innovative biomedical applications where precision, speed, biocompatible materials, and sterility matter.

 Bioprinting library and data-driven workflow

-With Quantum X bio, you benefit from Nanoscribe’s UX-optimized software, enhanced by a bioprinting library with proven STL models.
-Combined with monitoring of sensor and video data during printing, it is conceivably easy to print successfully.
-Upload, start and monitor your two-photon polymerization print job directly from the device’s touchscreen – or remotely from your PC.
+With Quantum X bio, you benefit from Nanoscribe’s easy-to-use software with intuitive touchscreen controls, enhanced by our Bioprinting Model Library of verified models.
+Logging of temperature and humidity data during printing ensures cell-friendly conditions in the bioprinting chamber.
+Load, start and monitor your print job directly from the touchscreen of the device or remotely from your PC with nanoConnectX.

 Technical features in brief

-- Wide range of universal and application-specific printing materials available for high-resolution 3D printing, including sterile biomaterials and bioinks
+- Wide range of printing materials available, including biomaterials and bioresins with biocompatibility according to ISO-10993-5

 Technology and range of scales